Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 4
 Replace in a copy

-:dart: Write a function that replaces an element in a list at a specific position without modifying the original list.
+:dart: Write a function that replaces an element in a list at a specific position without modifying the original list.<br>
-:white_check_mark: Prototype: def new_in_list(my_list, idx, element):
+:white_check_mark: Prototype: def new_in_list(my_list, idx, element):<br>
-:white_check_mark: If idx is negative, the function should return a copy of the original list
+:white_check_mark: If idx is negative, the function should return a copy of the original list<br>
-:white_check_mark: If idx is out of range (> of number of element in my_list), the function should return a copy of the original list
+:white_check_mark: If idx is out of range (> of number of element in my_list), the function should return a copy of the original list<br>
-:white_check_mark: You are not allowed to import any module
+:white_check_mark: You are not allowed to import any module<br>
-:white_check_mark: You are not allowed to use try/except
+:white_check_mark: You are not allowed to use try/except<br>

 Example:
 ```